 More on Equality

-Today, U.S. Representative Mike Quigley (IL-05), who serves as Vice-Chair of the LGBT Equality Caucus and is a founding member of the Transgender Equality Task Force, released the following statement after House Democrats passed H.R.
+Today, U.S. Representative Mike Quigley (IL-05), Vice-Chair of the Congressional LGBT Equality Caucus and founding member of the Transgender Equality Task Force, released the following statement after the House of Representatives passed H.R.
 5, the Equality Act, which extends anti-discrimination protections to employment, education, access to credit, jury service, federal funding, housing, and public accommodations.